HippoCampusRobotics/fav_docs/installation/ide_setup.rst

 .. image:: /res/images/vscode_reload_window.png

 .. note:: Sometimes it might not be enough to reload the window.
-So if you want to be super safe just restart VS Code completly.
+So if you want to be super safe just restart VS Code completely.

 Useful Hints
 ============